adkit-dev/adkit-js/README.md

 ### `slot_click`

-Fires when a visitor clicks an active ad.
-Does not fire for placeholder clicks (those open the booking modal).
+Fires when a visitor clicks either an active ad or a placeholder slot.

 ```json
 {